ihunter2839/Organized/Submitting_Records.md

 + Camera footage from a citizen's cellphone or other recording device
 + Text or written communication regarding information requests

-This list is by no means comprehensive - if you believe you have some other piece of data you'd like to submit, please send it along and the community can help decide if the information is relevant.
+This list is by no means comprehensive - if you have some other piece of data you'd like to submit, please send it along and the community can help decide if the information is relevant.

 ## How Can I Submit Records?